NirrumTheMad/PrisonPlanes/Tales/Tajik/Playing_this_world/5e_Conversion.md

 	Network Traffic (Craving)
 	Ethereal plane (Restlessness)
 	Ley (Doubt)
-	Local Hells (Anger)
+	Local afterlives (Anger)
 	Time (Sloth)
-**Performance **allows you to (as a bonus action) be heard or seen clearly at normal distances multiplied by your bonus (requires concentration).
+**Performance** allows you to (as a bonus action) be heard or seen clearly at normal distances multiplied by your bonus (requires concentration).
 A negative perfomance prevents perceptions of you by being effected by illusions and enchantments that others are under the effects of, with levels up to your bonus
 Persuasion functions as usual.
 Negative Persuasion adds to Network Stealth checks.
-**Religion is now replaced with Ritual. **Ritual allows you to prepare a number of extra ritual spells numbering up to your bonus each day.
+**Religion is now replaced with Ritual.** Ritual allows you to prepare a number of extra ritual spells numbering up to your bonus each day.
 A spell prepared this way cannot exceed half your level
 Sleight of hand functions as normal.
-Your sleight of hand bonus also applies to security checks.
+Your sleight of hand bonus also applies Mechanical checks.
 Negative  Sleight of Hand increases the value of your currency by an amount equal to your bonus (per denomination)
 	Password Management, Warding rites.
 Stealth functions as normal, and you able to supress your presence inversely proportionate to your bonus as a bonus action (requires concentration).
 Negative Stealth adds to checks made to distract.
-**Survival **functions as normal and you are now able to apply your skills to timespans and distances that are proportionate to your bonus.
+**Survival** functions as normal and you are now able to apply your skills to timespans and distances that are proportionate to your bonus.
 A Negative Survival adds to your ability to appraise the value of goods.

 ### Damage Types